-Another possibility for these markers is a pronouncement of important events that took place at this location, and how many people may have participated.
+Another possibility for these markers is a pronouncement of important events that occurred at this location and possibly an indication of the number of people who may have participated.
 In the image above, one figure may represent a Spanish friar, similar to one on the wall at Meyers Spring.